 Contact me for more information and to work out the specifics of your course.

-3. Deepening and Organizing Our Stories: Memoir & Autobiographical Fiction
+3. Deepening and Organizing Our Stories: Memoir/Creative Nonfiction & Fiction

 For writers of memoir, creative nonfiction and fiction at all levels of experience.
-It is useful to first take Claiming Our Stories: The Power of Memoir and Autobiographical Fiction.
+It may be useful to first take Claiming Our Stories: The Power of Memoir and Autobiographical Fiction.
 This course is particularly helpful to writers in midst of a longer work of memoir, creative nonfiction, or autobiographical fiction.

 10 sessions